-Specific content has been limited in order to encourage this approach and to allow flexibility in the design of teaching programs.
-Cambridge provides schemes of work (unit lesson plans), which can be found on the Cambridge Teacher Support website.
+Specific content has been limited in order to encourage this approach, and to allow flexibility in the design of teaching programmes.
+Cambridge provides schemes of work, which can be found on the Cambridge Teacher Support website.

 Candidates may follow the Core curriculum only or they may follow the Extended curriculum, which includes both the Core and the Supplement.